amarthya07/Python_project_for_ds_coursera/README.md

 - **Description:** Similar to the previous project, this one focuses on plotting historical stock prices, but for GameStop.
 It includes code for creating stock price graphs.
 - **Usage:** Visualize GameStop's stock price trends over time for investment or research purposes.

-## Getting Started

-To get started with any of these projects, follow the README instructions provided within each project folder.
-You'll find detailed steps on how to run the code and utilize the extracted data.

 ## Contributing

 If you'd like to contribute to these projects, feel free to fork this repository, make your changes, and submit a pull request.
 Contributions and improvements are always welcome!